 The American Academy of Pain Medicine (AAPM) recognizes that its members value opportunities to come together for the purpose of sharing their interests as they relate to our specialty.
 To provide a forum for this, AAPM has created shared interest groups (SIGs).
-SIGs provide a forum for individuals to come together and network, discuss, and advance shared interests in a particular field or topic.
+SIGs provide a forum for members to come together and network, discuss, and advance shared interests in a particular field or topic.

 How do I get involved in a SIG?